dxos/dxos/docs/docs/guide/getting-started.md

         // create an Expando object for storing arbitrary JavaScript objects const note = new Expando({ title: 'example' });
         note.description = 'Expandos can have any additional properties.';
-        // call this once per object and it will be tracked and replicated forever space!.db.add(note);
+        // call this once per object
+        // subsequent mutations will be replicated to all peers space!.db.add(note);
       }}
     ></div>